RudrakshSJoshi/Sol_Hack/nocode/README.md

 ## Overview

-DeFAI Agent Deployer is a powerful no-code platform that enables users to create, deploy, and manage AI agents on the SUI blockchain.
-With an intuitive drag-and-drop interface, anyone can build sophisticated AI workflows without writing a single line of code, and deploy them as autonomous agents that can perform trading operations and other tasks on the SUI blockchain.
+DeFAI Agent Deployer is a powerful no-code platform that enables users to create, deploy, and manage AI agents on the SOLANA blockchain.
+With an intuitive drag-and-drop interface, anyone can build sophisticated AI workflows without writing a single line of code, and deploy them as autonomous agents that can perform trading operations and other tasks on the SOLANA blockchain.

 ## Features